gardener/landscapercli/docs/reference/landscaper-cli_component-cli_component-archive_signatures_verify_rsa.md

 ### SEE ALSO

-* [landscaper-cli component-cli component-archive signature verify](landscaper-cli_component-cli_component-archive_signature_verify.md)	 - command to verify the signature of a component descriptor
+* [landscaper-cli component-cli component-archive signatures verify](landscaper-cli_component-cli_component-archive_signatures_verify.md)	 - command to verify the signature of a component descriptor